 As you can see, during the Great Depression, not many people are investing in gold, which explains its low price.
 However, during the pandemic, many people clung to this yellow metal, which in turn increased the price of gold significantly.

 The bad news is that the global economy is slowly regaining its stability.
-For that reason, numerous investors think that it might be time to consider withdrawing their investments since the price of gold may lose its momentum in the coming years, but that’s not entirely true.
+For that reason, numerous investors think it might be time to consider withdrawing their investments since the price of gold may lose momentum in the coming years, but that’s not entirely true.

 Supply Of Gold Is Dwindling

 One of the obvious reasons to consider gold as an investment is, supply.
 Supply is another essential factor that drives the price of gold.
 When it comes to paper money, the more cash is printed, the lower its value will be.
-However, in the case of gold, technology can’t create it, and it can only come from gold mines.
+However, in the case of gold, technology can’t create it and can only come from gold mines.
 And compared to other metals, gold mines are relatively rare, so the production rate is minimal.

-On the other hand, since gold isn’t consumed, it’s only right to believe that gold price should decrease over time, especially since the majority of gold from decades ago is still around to this day.
+On the other hand, since gold isn’t consumed, it’s only right to believe that gold prices should decrease over time, especially since the majority of gold from decades ago is still around to this day.
 But why does the gold price keep increasing?

 Thus, experts predict that the price of gold will skyrocket in the future and will serve as an excellent hedge in case of massive inflation.